wrbs/mono-public/duniverse/hardcaml/docs/accelerating_simulations.md

 ## Compilation options

-Some verilator configuration options are exposed via [`Hardcaml_verilator.Config`].
+Some Verilator configuration options are exposed via [`Hardcaml_verilator.Config`].
 In particular, it is possible to split the generated C++ code into much smaller chunks and use many more gcc processes which can drastically improve compilation time.
 See the config module for some presets.

-The code supports both version 4 and 5 of verilator - set the config value [verilator_version] appropriately.
+The code supports both version 4 and 5 of Verilator - set the config value [verilator_version] appropriately.

 # `Hardcaml_c`